David Paterson: Allegations of corruption

 In January 2010, Paterson awarded a contract to operate a 4,500-slot machine racino at the Aqueduct Race Track to Aqueduct Race Track Entertainment Group (AEG) in Queens.
-The selection AEG led to accusations of favoritism.
+The selection of AEG led to accusations of favoritism.
 The New York State inspector general, Joseph Fisch, said the state government showed "militant indifference" to the public's best interest.
 Fisch criticized Paterson for delegating the process to his aides, who Fisch said did not keep him properly informed.
 On March 9, 2010, Paterson recused himself from the case, saying that he was doing so on the advice of his lawyers.
 On the same day, investors Floyd Flake and Jay-Z withdrew from AEG.
 Flake had a 0.6% share.

 In February 2010, The New York Times reported that Paterson may have been involved in witness tampering in a domestic-abuse case involving staffer David W. Johnson after New York State Police and Paterson allegedly talked to the complainant in an attempt to persuade her to drop the case.
 Paterson was said to have asked the woman if she needed any help a day before the case was dropped.
 On February 26, 2010, Paterson withdrew his bid for a full term as governor of New York.

 In March 2010, the New York State Commission on Public Integrity asked Attorney General Andrew Cuomo to investigate allegations that Paterson had solicited an unlawful gift of free New York Yankees tickets.
 He also faced allegations that he had lied under oath to the Commission on Public Integrity in 2010 during an investigation about the Yankees tickets.

 Following the "twin scandals", a poll showed that fewer than half of New Yorkers believed Paterson should remain in office.
 Despite this, Paterson announced on March 5, 2010, that he intended to remain in his post until his term in office concluded at the end of the year.

 Paterson was not criminally charged in connection with his witness interaction in the Johnson domestic abuse matter.
 On December 20, 2010, the Commission on Public Integrity found that Paterson had lied about accepting five free World Series tickets and fined him $62,125.